grafana/agent/docs/sources/flow/reference/components/loki.source.file.md

 - `loki_source_file_files_active_total` (gauge): Number of active files.

 ## Component behavior

+If the decompression feature is deactivated, the component will continuously monitor and 'tail' the files.
+In this mode, upon reaching the end of a file, the component remains active, awaiting and reading new entries in real-time as they are appended.

 Each element in the list of `targets` as a set of key-value pairs called _labels_.